aaronsharma/SEGP/Portfolio/Evaluation & Conclusion.md

 It may be, however, that the data could be of use to NGO or governments looking at nudging behaviour.
 It may be an area that we could expand into – for example we may be able to demonstrate that our users saved x amount of kWh per year, and look at what kind of nudge messages affected the biggest change in behaviour.  **At this present time, such data collection is not part of our system.**

+It may be that **the most ethical implication of our work is born out of the work of Climate Interactive** with their C-Roads open source simulation.
+Their idea of publishing the algorithms and built in conceptualisations behind the system so that anyone can inspect them, is one that we should emulate.
+It would bring inspection to our system, and demonstrate that the nudges employed were of altruistic nature with no other agenda.
+Likewise, should we as suggested above, collect the data from users, we would make this abundantly clear in all our documentation.
+The strong ethical stance that we follow, should limit any negative impact or social implications.
+By being open with the algorithms, our methodology and biases are there to be seen.
+Our stated aim would be to nudge users into a greener future without a material reduction in their comfort or perceived quality of life.
+We hope to do this is a fun, light-hearted way, without any of the lectures or doomsaying associated with the nanny state.

+Of course, we would hope that our lasting social impact would be some reduction in our user’s electricity consumption.

 **E8 Discussion of future work (in terms of design, development and evaluation)**